mr7brown/agb.github.io/pages/mydoc/mydoc_fb_programming.md

 should be filled out.

 {% include important.html content="Project information should not be loaded into Project Tool until the project is live.
-Reason being: all project information should be treated as classified until it is able to be publicly shared.." %}
+Reason being: all project information should be treated as classified until it is able to be publicly shared." %}

 ## Getting started with the template